Should you put your legal or preferred name on your resume? Does it matter how you name the file? The choices you make send a message.

 Another reason some job seekers use an Americanized nickname is to avoid having their name mispronounced.
 For example, Mrunmayi might prefer to go by “May.”

+Whatever name you decide to use, it may be best to use either the nickname or your given first name, but not both.
 Why?
 If you include two first names–for example, Mrunmayi “May” Deshpande–others may feel obligated to ask you which name to call you by.
 Even if you answer, “I’m fine with either name,” they may be uncomfortable having to make that choice.
 It’s best to express a clear preference.

 (Note: All of the names in this post are fictional, except that of Ms. Deshpande, who is a famous actress.)

-When should I give my legal name?
+When should you give your legal name?

 Do resume filenames matter?